duylam/pi-camera/apps/pi-camera-client/README.md

 # 4. Other commands

-> (Optional) Enter to the virtual enviroment.
-Below commands are supposed to run inside the virtual env
+> Below commands are supposed to run inside the virtual env

 1. To update TOC in README, run `md_toc -p github README.md`
 1. To run unit test: `bash scripts/test.sh`